Frequently Asked Questions

 At Freedom Kilts we try to produce a garment that will retain its good looks for years of everyday use.
 We choose our fabrics and fittings to be as durable and low maintenance as possible.

-Our kilts are made from either a polyester/cotton blended twill (in the denim family) or 100% cotton twills and plain weaves.
-They are manufactured to be wash-and-wear, but to keep the kilt looking good over several years and repetitive washings, some care is required.
+If you chose one of our polyester/cotton blended twills (in the denim family), 100% cotton twills, or one of the canvas fabrics, your kilt is intended to be machine washable and dryable.
+To keep the kilt looking good over several years and repetitive washings, some care is required.

 Your kilt should be machine washed in cold water on a gentle cycle with similar colors.